ryanmmoon/dir.ectory/README.md

 ### Why create a directory?

-[Web directories](https://en.wikipedia.org/wiki/Web_directory) were used when the internet was first becoming popular to find contact information for people and businesses.
-This same system is still used by many to find information instead of search engines.
+[Web directories](https://en.wikipedia.org/wiki/Web_directory) were used when the internet was first becoming popular to find contact information.
+These same systems are still used today to find information without the use of search engines.

-Finding websites on [Handshake](https://handshake.org) is not that difficult thanks to social media and existing websites in the ecosystem.
-Though having a directory of website listings in one place will make it even easier to find resources and see what others are building.
+Finding websites on [Handshake](https://handshake.org) is not to difficult thanks to social media and existing websites in the ecosystem.
+Though having a directory of website listings in one place should help new users find resources faster and see what others are building.

 ---

 ### Add your website

-To add a website to the directory, make a pull request/issue, email the website details to submit@hns.directory, or fill out the form on the '[Submit site](https://dir.ectory/submit/#submit-via-form)' page.
+To add a website to the directory, please make a pull request/issue, email the website details to submit@hns.directory, or fill out the form on the '[Submit site](https://dir.ectory/submit/#submit-via-form)' page.

 The process for creating the .md file and making it public can be found in the [documentation](https://dir.ectory/docs).
-This is done manually at the moment so your website may take some time to be added after submission.
+This is currently done manually so your website may take some time to be added.

 ---